Article Updated on: 21st March, 2025

 Step 1: Assess Building Needs and Infrastructure

-Before choosing a call box system, assess your building’s size, layout, and existing infrastructure.
+Before narrowing down on the best call box system for your property, assess your building’s size, layout, and existing infrastructure.
 Consider how many units and common areas need coverage and if your building already has wired systems, smart locks, or key card access.

 Wireless systems are ideal for properties without existing wiring, offering flexible and cost-effective installation compared to wired intercoms.
 However, if your building has a strong network infrastructure, an IP-based system might be a better fit because it offers so many more advanced features.